treejamie/hackerrank-90days/README.md

 # [Hackerrank 90 days](https://www.hackerrank.com/interview/preparation-kits/three-month-preparation-kit/three-month-week-three/challenges)

 Don't judge the layout of this repository in terms of "that's not how you lay out an Elixir project, or a Go project or a ...".
-Do judge me on the code in this repository.
+Feel free to judge me on the code in this repository.
 Python was my strongest language when I started this and I think that shows.
 I'm hoping by the time I am at the end of it all, it's harder to tell what's my strongest language.

 If you spot anything that you think I could do better, open a pull request.
 That'd be lovely